Nottingham College accessibility statement

 How accessible this website is

-This website has been through a site wide accessibility audit with a specialist website accessibility agency and accreditation through the Shaw Trust.
+This website has been through a site wide accessibility audit with a specialist website accessibility agency, HeX Productions and has been accredited through the Shaw Trust.
 You can find our certification status on the Shaw Trust website.
-Currently this is showing as lapsed, however we are pending the outcome of a further audit to confirm this status.

 Parts of this website may not be fully accessible.
 These areas include: